ArthurClemens/polythene/docs/migrating-from-02.md

 <a id="fab"></a>
 ### FAB

-FAB is now composed from `polythene-raised-button`.
+FAB is now composed from `polythene-button`.
 This should have no consequences.

 <a id="icon"></a>